Practical Psychology for Sustainable Change

 This includes:

 The goal isn’t short-term change.
-It’s building something that lasts.
+It’s building something that adapts and lasts.

 Why consistency matters more than quick fixes